National Park

 🕒 Open Hours: Always accessible; some trails are seasonally closed due to snow or conservation.

 ♿ Accessibility: Paved roads to main areas; difficult hiking trails.
-Wheelchair viewable from accessible viewing points at Prevallë Pass.
+Wheelchair accessible from accessible viewing points at Prevallë Pass.

 Sharr National Park was first designated as a protected area in 1986 and re-established under Kosovo law in 2012.
 It encompasses the northern section of the Sharr Mountains, a range that stretches into North Macedonia and Albania, forming one of the most ecologically diverse zones in the Balkans.